influxdata/telegraf/plugins/inputs/vsphere/README.md

 * virtualDisk stats for VM
   * disk (name of virtual disk)

-# VMware vSphere Input Plugin - vSAN extension
+## Add a vSAN extension

-vSAN resource is a special type of resource that can be collected by the plugin.
+A vSAN resource is a special type of resource that can be collected by the plugin.
-The configuration of vSAN resource is slightly different from hosts, vms and other resources.
+The configuration of a vSAN resource slightly differs from the configuration of hosts, VMs, and other resources.

-## Prerequisites
+### Prerequisites for vSAN

-* vSphere 5.5 and later environments are needed
+* vSphere 6.5 and later
 * Clusters with vSAN enabled
-* [Turn on vSAN performance service](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.virtualsan.doc/GUID-02F67DC3-3D5A-48A4-A445-D2BD6AF2862C.html): When you create a vSAN cluster, the performance service is disabled.
-You will need to enable vSAN performance service first to monitor the performance metrics.
+* [Turn on Virtual SAN performance service](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.virtualsan.doc/GUID-02F67DC3-3D5A-48A4-A445-D2BD6AF2862C.html): When you create a vSAN cluster, the performance service is disabled.
+To monitor the performance metrics, you must turn on vSAN performance service.

-## vSAN Configuration
+### vSAN Configuration

 ```toml
 [[inputs.vsphere]]